The 3 key questions to ask when comparing pet insurance policies.

 “Pet insurance isn’t like car or home insurance,” says leading veterinary specialist Professor Noel Fitzpatrick (best known as the Supervet).
 “It isn’t easy to switch insurers, so you need to do your homework to get the right policy from the start.”

 With Petplan, we won’t penalise you for claiming.
 In fact, we want you to claim if your pet needs treatment.
 This is why we do not offer a no-claims discount.
 With over 40 years’ experience in pet health, we are able to price our policies based on our knowledge of the long-term needs of each pet.
-Your policy premium will increase as your pet gets older and while there is no limit to what this might be, what we won’t do is suddenly hike your premium simply because you’ve claimed.
+Your policy premium will increase as your pet gets older but what we won’t do is suddenly hike your premium simply because you’ve claimed.
 We believe pet ownership is a long-term commitment, and we’re here with long-term support to help you give your pet the best care possible.